snpsuen/Kubernetes_Kafka_Mosquitto_MongoDB/README.md

 # Kubernetes_Kafka_Mosquitto_MongoDB
 This is a rework of a previous use case of Kafka data streaming from a Mosquitto MQTT broker to a Mongo database in Kubernetes.
 In particular, all the collaborating servers, e.g. Kafka, Zookeeper, Mongo DB and others, are deployed on K8s pods and accessible via K8s services. <br>
 <br>
 0. Make sure the Kubernetes cluster is set up with the nodes in the Ready state.
-Also make sure a specific user appuser exists on both nodes.
+Also make sure a specific user named appuser exists on both nodes.
 <pre>
 $ kubectl get nodes
 NAME        STATUS   ROLES           AGE     VERSION